Sex Therapy Training: An Introduction

 4. Clinical Work: Three hundred hours of AASECT supervised clinical practice with patients/clients who present with sexual concerns.

 5. Supervision: 50 hours of direct supervision of the 300 hours of sex therapy casework.

 There is a great demand for Sex Therapists in contemporary society.
 In Massachusetts, for example, a state with 6,548,000 citizens, there are less than 40 Sex Therapists.
 AASECT recognizes this problem, and has begun to encourage more regional training and supervision.

 Why Train with SSSHC?

 The South Shore Sexual Health Center, LLC (SSSHC) has two resident and certified Sex Therapists and Supervisors of Sex Therapy, and has constructed a program to make becoming a Sex Therapist a little easier.
 We have organized a specific series of trainings that will offer all of the components for certification.
 Nationally recognized guest speakers will augment this training.
 It will be possible in one year to obtain both the 90 Core Knowledge credits and the 60 Sex Therapy Training credits, as well as a SAR and clinical supervision.
-The course schedule, which will begin in January of 2016, is outlined below.
+The course schedule is outlined below.

 What are Skills Training Intensives?